hajira-rana/Handwriting-OCR/README.md

 # Handwriting-OCR
 A machine learning model I wrote to learn about Convolutional Neural Networks using Keras.
-Segmentation is done using opencv's
+Segmentation is done using opencv computer vision library.